Skip to Main Content

 • If you decide to buy, consider buying used to reduce the purchase price.

-More than 11 million U.S. households currently own an RV — the highest number ever recorded, according to the RV Industry Association.
-But buying an RV is a big expense.
-You’ll also have to factor in maintenance, storage and other costs — something you don’t have to worry about when renting.
+More than 11 million U.S. households currently own an RV, which is the highest number ever recorded, according to the RV Industry Association.
+However, buying an RV is a big expense.
+You will also have to factor in maintenance, storage and other costs — something you do not have to worry about when renting.

 That said, renting may not be as cost-effective if you intend to hit the road in your rig frequently.
-Consider all the ins and outs of both options when making a choice.
+It is important to consider all the ins and outs of both options when making a choice.
+If you have been wondering how much an RV costs, this is what you need to know before making the big purchase.

 How much do RVs cost?